LinuxForHealth/docs/source/message-structure.rst

 Message Structure
 *****************
-This section describes the message structure used by LinuxForHealth and shows typical examples.
+This section describes the message structure used by LinuxForHealth connect, and shows typical examples.

-TBD - Update based on pyconnect

 Structure